Nine questions you must ask before hiring a copywriter

 Tuesday, May 25, 2021

-If you're a marketing professional you may need to hire a freelance copywriter to supplement your in-house staff for a B2B marketing project.
+If you're a marketing professional you may need to hire a copywriter to supplement your in-house staff for a B2B marketing project.
 If you do, how can you be sure that you're getting what you need?

 To help you answer that question I did extensive Internet research to find out what people like you ask a prospective copywriter.